 Next, add the Stripe Connector into the Form Submitted portion of the timeline and click Configure.

-The first piece of information you will be asked for is your Stripe Secret Key.
-This can be found in your Stripe account details.
+The first step in your connector setup will be to connect to Stripe.
+You can choose to use either your Linked Stripe Account (OAuth) or your Stripe Secret Key.
+Your Secret Key can be found in your Stripe account details and only your Test Key* should be used at this time.
 If you're using your Test Key, only test credit card numbers will be accepted.

 Step 2.
 Credit Card Information

 Once you've entered your secret key, you'll need to begin your field mapping so that the connector will know which fields in the form to pull information from.
 To do this, click on the dropdown menu next to each field and select the field in your form where this information will be entered.

 You can also use our Formula Editor while you are mapping information to any of the fields in the Stripe connector.
 If you are mapping to any repeated fields, please read this article to learn more about how they will work in conjunction with the Stripe connector.

 During this step, you can also configure Customer Metadata if you'd like.
 Doing this will attach a set of key/value pairs to your customer's record in Stripe.
 You will be asked to provide a key and decide if the value will be defined in the connector or in the form.